akshayjkumar/DualDonutChart/README.md

 # APIs
 ## setValues(int positive, int negative, boolean animation)
 setValues() helps to plot the chart dynamically.
-First and Second params specifies the Positive and Negative values respectively.
-Third boolean parameter specifies if Athe chart animation is shown when values are changed dynamically.
+First and second params specifies the positive and negative values respectively.
+Third boolean parameter specifies if the chart animation is shown when values are changed dynamically.
 ```

 DualDonutChart dualDonutChart = (DualDonutChart) findViewById(R.id.dualDonutChart);